mleszczynski-dev/EvolutionaryComputationLab/README.md

 # Evolutionary Computation Lab

-This project aims to provide a flexible and extensible platform to solve search and optimization problems.
+This project aims to provide a flexible and extensible platform to solve complex search and optimization problems.
-The platform allows you to easily test different evolutionary strategies, compare their performance, and study their behavior under various conditions.
+The platform allows you to easily test different algorithms, evolutionary strategies, compare their performance, and study their behavior under various conditions.

 ## System Architecture